A quick review of my weight loss journey :

-October, 2018 – My dad passed away and I had so much of work to do during the months that followed, that I went completely off track – I ate a lot of junk food, never logged my meals, never meditated.
-The only thing I stuck to was intermittent fasting, due to which I gained only a few pounds.
+October, 2018 – My dad passed away, and I had so much of work to do during the months that followed, that I went completely off track – I ate a lot of junk food, never logged my meals, never meditated.
+The only thing I stuck to was OMAD, due to which I kept losing weight.

-December, 2018 to the Present – I have been experiencing a weight loss plateau.
+December, 2018 to March, 2019 (the present) – During the months of December and January, 2019, my weight increased to 61.8 kg.
+Since then, I have been experiencing a weight loss plateau.
 (Till last week I consumed desserts and junk food regularly during my eating window, due to which the scale hadn’t budged even a little, despite the longer hours of fasting and excessive exercise.
 Lesson : You can’t out-exercise a bad diet.)

 Since a week, I have transitioned back to 8 hours of eating, and I have realised one huge mistake I’ve made ever since I started intermittent fasting – I ATE TOO LITTLE AND EXERCISED TOO MUCH.

 Let me explain :

 1) I used to fast for around 16 to 24 hours a day.

 2) I used to consume less than 1200 calories a day, especially during the initial months when I was obsessed with losing weight.

 3) I used to stair-climb every day for 20 mins – climbing 140 flights of stairs and running down 140 flights of stairs.